Registration for FIRST® LEGO® League 2018-19 "INTO ORBITSM" is now open!

 What happens next?

-Your Challenge Set will be sent to you as soon as your registration payment has been received, but not sooner than August 2017 when the kits get delivered to the IET.
+Your Challenge Set will be sent to you as soon as your registration payment has been received, but not sooner than August 2018 when the kits get delivered to the IET.
+The easiest way to pay is by credit card or proforma invoice.
 If you are paying by purchase order, please process this as quickly as possible to avoid a delay in receiving your kit.

 Your team will need to use a LEGO® MINDSTORMS® set to build the robot, which is not supplied.
-The IET are developing an official partnership with a Mindstorms equipment supplier.
-The details to follow shortly.
+The IET have developed an official partnership with the Mindstorms equipment supplier Raising Robots.
 All versions of LEGO® MINDSTORMS® are acceptable to use in FIRST® LEGO® League.

 Click the image on the right for a summary of key milestones.